 Uses of Concrete Pumps:

-- It is widely used in high-rise buildings, municipal construction, electric power, energy, transportation, and other civil and industrial buildings which need star size, high grade, strict quality requirements, and long conveying distance in coagulation.
+- It is widely used in high-rise buildings, municipal construction, electric power, transportation, other industrial buildings which need high grade, strict quality requirements and long conveying distance in coagulation.

 - Especially the construction of the narrow sites.